redherd-project/redherd-documentation/docs/getting-started/setup.md

 ## 1. Obtain

-The first step involves to obtain the latest release of the framework cloning it from the official [`GitHub`](https://github.com/redherd-project/redherd-framework) repository:
+The first step involves to obtain the latest release of the framework cloning it from the official GitHub [`repository`](https://github.com/redherd-project/redherd-framework):

 ```bash
 $ git clone https://github.com/redherd-project/redherd-framework.git